emathian/TumorSegmentationCFlowAD/README.md

 - Max anomaly scores: value of the highest anomaly score of the tile
 - Mean anomaly scores: average anomaly score of the tile

+**The distributions of these score are used to segment the WSI.**

 An example of result exploration for the segmentation of HE/HES WSI is given in `ExploreResultsHETumorSeg.html`.

-**The distributions of these score are used to segment the WSI.**
+## Get tumor segmentation map

+The `TumorSegmentationMaps.py` script is used to create the tumour segmentation map for a WSI.
+An example configuration is given in `ExRunTumorSegmentationMap.sh`.
+The results of this script are stored in the `Example_SegmentationMap_PHH3` folder, which also gives an example of the model's performance in segmenting a PHH3-immunostained WSI.

 ## TO DO LIST

 + :construction: Check parallel training
 + :construction: Check parallel test
-+ :construction: Tumor segmentation map Python and Notebook
 + :construction: Model checkpoints Ki-67 and HES/HE